jakestanley/golang-civclone/Readme.md

 - in the "move phase" you place or destroy buildings, make decisions about the economy of the next year, decide research, allocate resources, roles etc
 - every turn is one year
 - game loop should evaluate negative factors first to minimise cheesing
+- on the world map, each tile is a region or city
+- each region or city consists of another 8x8 tile grid
+	- movement within a region is free
+	- before trains, movement between regions takes a turn
+	- construction can only happen on neighbouring tiles
+	- a settlement must be established in a neighbouring tile in order to move there
+	- once trains have been researched, movement between regions is free

 ### ages